 Hierarchy.
 Normativity as traditionally conceived (i.e. in premodern ways in a Western European context) emanates from a centre.
 W.B.
 Yeats has prominently placed the collapse of the centre in his description of Twentieth Century modernity in the poem The Second Coming: “Things fall apart; the centre cannot hold.”
 Kafka describes it more in terms of accessibility of the imperial centre in “The Great Wall of China.”
 In the next section on Kafka’s account of moral responsibility I will detail the connection between epistemological access and moral agency; the short story “The Great Wall of China” plays on precisely the difference between metaphysical inference and epistemological access.
 No one in the story denies the existence of the emperor; yet for all practical purposes access to knowledge about the intentions of the emperor is denied.
 The traditional organizational flowchart of accountability is replaced by a multilayered construction, both in terms of history and vastness of territory, where intentionality, determinate location, and source are permanently obscured.

 Integrity of the Self.
-Nietzsche formulated a sustained attack on the Cartesian integrity of the self and drew from it his well-known consequences for a “revaluation of values.”
+Nietzsche formulates a sustained attack on the Cartesian integrity of the self and draws from it his well-known consequences for a “revaluation of values.”
 In Kafka, the vulnerability of this integrity is primarily represented by oneiric literary elements, in which he provides dreamlike sequences that show the protagonists in eerily changing circumstances, where the circumstances may very well include mental states, such as knowledge, beliefs, and desires so that the character has trouble recognizing himself or herself as a self with integrity.
 Examples for this oneiric element can be found in “A Country Doctor,” written also in 1917; and in “The Metamorphosis,” where it is less the dreamlike sequences but the reliability of selfhood that is at issue.

 Self-Knowledge.
 It is again Nietzsche who vigorously denies possibilities for self-knowledge and draws pessimistic conclusions for his theory of modern morality.
 Kafka describes in “The Great Wall of China” how the self is managed in terms of its motivations by a project that is at its foundation hostile to a fulfilled life and how the deception in the service of a production machine (there are clearly Marx-inspired elements in Kafka’s story) creeps into “mental confusion”: “The deeper one descends … the more the doubts about [their] own knowledge disappear, and a superficial education surges up as high as a mountain around a few precepts drilled into them for centuries, sayings which, in fact, have lost nothing of their eternal truth, but which remain also eternally unrecognized in the mist and fog.”
 Note here again the explicit distinction between metaphysics (the eternal truth) and epistemology (mist and fog).